Are you a citizen of Ohio with an upcoming personal injury lawsuit?

 Ohio Lawsuit Funding FAQs

-If you have suffered an injury as a result of another person or entity, you automatically qualify from a fast and free pre-settlement funding application in Ohio.
+If you have suffered an injury as a result of another person or entity, you automatically qualify for a fast and free pre-settlement funding application in Ohio.
 Following the general rule, if your accident occurred within Ohio state lines, and caused you significant injuries, you are eligible for a quick and free application.

 Commonly known as lawsuit loans, we provide cash advances against your eventual settlement.
 However, plaintiffs do not have to pay back the money from a non-recourse cash advance if they lose their lawsuit.
 Nova Legal Funding will only collect from you if you win your case or obtain a settlement.